JuliaDynamics/DynamicalSystems.jl/docs/src/definition/dataset.md

 convert* your data to a `Dataset` if you want to call functions more than once, to avoid constantly converting.

-## Extrema
+## Dataset Functions
-Functions that find extrema of a dataset for each timeseries:
+Functions that operate on datasets.
 ```@docs
 minima
 maxima
 minmaxima
+columns
 ```

 ## Dataset IO